IMPORTANT INFORMATION ABOUT YOUR DRINKING WATER

 ESTE INFORME CONTIENE INFORMACIÓN IMPORTANTE ACERCA DE SU AGUA POTABLE.
 HAGA QUE ALGUIEN LO TRADUZCA PARA USTED, O HABLE CON ALGUIEN QUE LO ENTIENDA.

 Well 5 in Pine Ridge has high levels of total manganese.

 Sample results received for Pine Ridge Well 5 showed elevated levels of total manganese.
-The total manganese level found was 0.4 mg/L. This level is above the lifetime EPA health advisory level of 0.3 mg/L. According to EPA, consuming water that contains a contaminant above this health advisory level may be a serious health concern.
+The total manganese level found was 0.4 mg/L. According to EPA, consuming water that contains a contaminant above this health advisory level may be a serious health concern.
 However, it is advised that for infants younger than 6 months, the lifetime HA of 0.3 mg/L be used even for an acute exposure of 10 days, because of the concerns for differences in manganese content in human milk and formula and the possibility of a higher absorption and lower excretion in young infants.